Need help registering? See Registration Guide.

 - Select the admission term and fill out the application.
 Each section must have a check

-mark next to it before you submit.
-For additional time to complete the application,
+mark before submission.
+For additional time to complete the application, select Finish

-select Finish Later and return another time.
-Incomplete applications will be deleted
+Later and return another time.
+Incomplete applications will be deleted after three

 The goal of academic advising is to assist students in developing educational plans